 To begin with, a definition of witchcraft is clearly in order.
 Simply put, witchcraft is any attempt by one person to control or manipulate the activities of another person.
 Sometimes, it is done with the victim's consent, like what happens when psychiatrists and psychologists subject their patients to hypnosis.
 Dr. Sigmund Freud often used hypnosis to help people get free of cocaine and other drug addictions.
 One such case can be read about in Nicholas Meyer's allegedly fictional book titled The Seven-Per-Cent Solution.
 It chronicles the cocaine addiction of Sherlock Holmes and the lengths his associate, Dr. John Watson, took to get him free.
 Dr. Watson would use a ruse to get him to Vienna, Austria so Dr. Freud could treat him.
 The treatment Dr. Freud used, did work on Mr. Holmes, but not without a lot of tribulation.
 Later in Dr. Freud's career, he disavowed the use of hypnosis, claiming it unreliable.
 (Note: contrary to what is written in literature textbooks, Sherlock Holmes and Dr. Watson are real characters.
 Of course, we know how accurate many school textbooks are!)

 The most famous of these pieces of advertising came in the 1980s when Proctor and Gamble [NYSE:PG] used their now infamous moon and stars logo on all their products.
 Pastor Win Worley and others, citing Deuteronomy 7:26 and Joshua 6:18, warned that the symbol was an "accursed item" which should not be brought into your house.
 He further cited the story of Achan in Joshua 7 for additional biblical support.
 Pastor Worley apparently came across this symbol in many of his deliverance sessions and decided it was time to expose the Proctor and Gamble logo.
 It was also pointed out to him that the symbol could be found on Tarot Card Number 18.
-He started a nationwide campaign that eventually forced Proctor and Gamble in 1985 to find another less offensive logo (though the company will never admit that they changed their logo for that reason).
+He started a nationwide campaign that eventually forced Proctor and Gamble in 1985 to find another less offensive logo (though the company's public relations officials will never admit that they changed their logo for that reason, even to this day).

 Some of you may be asking yourself, why is he spending so much time talking about this.
 The answer is yet another simple one: when you allow these items to stay in your house for any period of time, they will begin to deaden your spiritual sensitivity.
 While the zombification process may not be as dramatic as you see in the movies, it can be even more deadly.
 Most of the time, people in this situation don't realize they are being zombified.
 When that happens, they lose their spiritual sensitivity.
 When they lose their spiritual sensitivity, they lose the ability to be warned by the Holy Spirit when evil is around them.
 When you understand this, you begin to realize that zombification can happen and most people will never know it until it is too late.